 But hang on – there is a disconnect.
 Cider has the wine, Champagne and aristocracy heritage connection and yet if you mention it to a person in the street the probable response will be along the lines of ‘worst hangover of my life when I was 15’, or ‘isn’t cider what the street drinkers neck’?
 It does not help that the legal measure for draught cider is a pint.
 Cider has a low value perception where quantity not quality is the incentive.

 There is another disconnect too.
-The cider that resembles wine is made from 100 % fermented apple juice but the biggest selling brands in the UK need only contain 35% juice (usually from concentrate) to legally call itself cider.
+The cider that resembles wine is made from fresh apple juice but the biggest selling brands in the UK need only contain 35% juice (usually from concentrate) to legally call itself cider.
 This means the remaining 65% is water, sugar, preservatives, caramel, colourings and other additives.
 Rather than the natural rural connection of the apple orchard and the farmhouse cidery where the cider takes months if not years to make, a big percentage of cider consumed in this country is an industrial product made in a factory in around 3 weeks with added sugar to make it drink like an alcopop.
 Imagine the outrage from wine makers if a producer of sweetened grape flavoured diluted concentrate was permitted to market their drink as wine?

 So how can we enlighten people about the diversity of cider and change their attitude that cider is rocket fuel, the quickest way to being blotto?
 Education that’s what!
 In 2018 the Beer & Cider Academy launched its accredited cider courses written and delivered by Gabe Cook, aka The Ciderologist.
 The courses lead towards the Pommelier accreditation.
 I have that accreditation and it has the added benefit of starting a conversation.
 People are intrigued and want to know what a Pommelier is and what it entails.
 This then leads on to a discussion about real cider vs alcopop cider and it has the result of elevating people’s opinion of cider.

 Ten years ago beer was widely seen as just beer.
 That was before the craft beer revolution started in USA.
 Now beer is the most discussed drink & has the most social media activity and passionate advocates.
-Cider is going through its own craft revolution – again driven by American producers.
+Cider is going through its own craft revolution – again championed by American producers.
 Changes are slowly happening in the UK.
-The number of small independent producers creating 100% (and near) fresh apple juice ciders is increasing.
+The number of small independent producers creating fresh apple juice ciders is increasing.
 Cider advocates are vocal about quality, provenance, apple varietals, cider & food matching, organic, small batch & the artisan nature of cider.
 These efforts are encouraging people to rethink cider.
 It is happening on a small scale but it’s a start.
 Real cider deserves our efforts.